DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/README.md

 starting position.
 While I can't think of any printers today that need this fuctionality, it is not uncommon to see `\r\n` as a legacy pair of characters in many programs.
-The last control character that is interesting to us is 9, `\t`, horizontal tab.
+The last control character that is interesting to us is 9, `\t`, horizontal tab (HT).
 The horizontal tab tells the computer that we want a lot of whitespace (usually 4 or 8 spaces worth).

 ### Strings